The New Zealand central bank is requiring New Zealand Banks to increase the amount of capital they hold.

-This week we have been wondering does the Reserve Bank of New Zealand (RBNZ) see some troubles looming on the horizon?
+Does the Reserve Bank of New Zealand (RBNZ) see some troubles looming on the horizon?
+Read on to find out…

 IMF’s Dire Warning on Global Economy

-In the Herald Liam Dann reported on a speech this week by David Lipton, first deputy managing director of the International Monetary Fund.
-Lipton had a message that wasn’t so rosy:
+In the Herald in December 2018, Liam Dann reported on a speech by David Lipton.
+First deputy managing director of the International Monetary Fund, Lipton had a message that wasn’t so rosy:

 “His message was clear.